gagassss/gci-helloworld/README.md

 # gci-helloworld
-GCI TASK : Setup Github and a Github account
+Google Code-In TASK : Setup Git and a Github account